supershaneski/openai-api-function-call-sample/README.md

 ```

 Supply a clear and concise function output and let the AI deal with whatever the case might appear.
-Do not attempt to intercept it midway.
-Just use the output to send the result.
+Do not attempt to intercept it midway and handle it yourself.
+Just use the output to send the result back to the AI.

 ## API Call Loop

-Below is a rough outline of how to handle function calling in Chat Completions API.
+The following is a basic guide on how to manage function calls in the Chat Completions API.

 Please note that we are adding the context to all API calls.
 This is very important.
 You need to add the context unless your application is just one shot function calling.